fibo/netvision/README.md

 ### The Internet

-In order to scan the whole IPv4 space with cheap resources in aproximately one month I distributed the job on 4 server workers, each has its own *workerN.sh* batch script.
+In order to scan the whole IPv4 space with cheap resources in aproximately 45 days I distributed the job on 4 server workers, each has its own *workerN.sh* batch script.